oblac/jodd-site/doc/props.md

 ## Sections

-Sections looks very much like Windows INI file sections.
+Sections looks very much like INI file sections.
 In *Props*, section simply represents the keys prefix for following keys, until the section end or end of file.